 1. The application must contain no fewer than the minimum number of valid QSOs required for the award or endorsement.
 However, it is useful to include extra QSOs on the application in case some are disqualified.

 2. All call prefixes and suffixes recorded during QSOs -- i.e. /QRP, /8, /W, PJ5/, etc. -- must be removed before submitting an application.
 These prefixes are not part of the official call signs maintained in the membership data base.

 3. If the application contains sufficient valid contacts, the award or endorsement will be issued.

-A final note: The admininstrator does not save past applications, so please use a form, such as the Excel or Word form mentioned above, that will retain all of your previous Senator and endorsement QSOs.
-This allows the admininstrator to more easily check for duplicates or other errors.
+A final note: The administrator does not save past applications, so please use a form, such as the Excel or Word form mentioned above, that will retain all of your previous Senator and endorsement QSOs.
+This allows the administrator to more easily check for duplicates or other errors.
 Occasionally, checking procedures may catch an error in a section of the application already approved for a previous endorsement.
 Just replace the marked QSO with another contact with the same operator; most of us have had several contacts with the same member.
 Maintaining all QSOs on one form also makes it easier for you to check for duplicate entries as your list of QSOs grows.
 As with the initial Senator application, be sure to use SKCC numbers and calls, when checking for dupes prior to submitting your form.